MushroomFleet/Scout/README.md

 - 🧠 **Smart sorting** - Creates subdirectories for each extension found
 - 🚀 **Progress tracking** - Visual progress bars show you exactly what's happening
 - 🔄 **Conflict resolution** - Intelligently handles duplicate filenames
-- 🚫 **Subdirectory ignoring** - Focuses only on files in the target directory
+- 🌲 **DeepSort Mode** - Recursively scan and organize files from all subdirectories
 - 🔍 **File extension analysis** - Identifies all unique file types in your directories
 - 📊 **Summary statistics** - Provides a complete breakdown when finished